Looking for the best sauce pan for your kitchen? Here, we discuss what makes a saucepan great: material, size, shape, design, cost, and more.

 The Nonstick Coating Won't Last

-And probably the number one reason not to buy a nonstick sauce pan?
-The coating won't last.
+Finally, the nonstick coating won't last.
 No matter how much you spend, no matter how great the quality of the pan, the nonstick coating has a finite life of about 5 years, and possibly much less.
-This may not sound awful, but when you compare that to the lifetime warranty on clad stainless steel cookware, the appeal fades quickly.
-And once the nonstick coating wears off, you're left with an otherwise perfectly good aluminum--or worse, clad stainless--sauce pan that you can't use.
+This may not sound awful, but when you compare that to the lifetime warranty on clad stainless steel cookware, the appeal fades quickly (at least we hope it does).
+And once the nonstick coating is scratched or worn, you're left with an otherwise perfectly good aluminum--or worse, clad stainless--sauce pan that you can't use.

 This is not only bad for your budget and your kitchen, it's terrible for the environment.
-Though nonstick cookware is recyclable, it's not a simple process in most areas, so the vast majority of discarded nonstick cookware ends up in landfills.
+Nonstick cookware can be recyclable, but few curbside recycling programs take it, so the vast majority ends up in landfills.

 Very sad, indeed.